 CookieYes also allows you to add cookies to your cookie audit table manually.

-Step 1: From your CookieYes dashboard, go to Manage Cookies in the left panel > Select the cookie category in which you want to add a cookie audit table.
-Step 2: Click on the + Add New Cookie button.
+Step 1: From your CookieYes dashboard, go to Cookie Manager in the top navigation panel > Cookie List > Select the cookie category in which you want to add a cookie audit table.

-- Cookie ID: Enter the name of the cookie.
+• Cookie ID: Enter the name of the cookie.
 You can add a user-friendly name, as this field is for audit purposes.

-- Domain: Add the domain from which the cookie is being installed on the users’ browser.
+• Domain: Add the domain from which the cookie is being installed on the user’s browser.

-- Duration: Specify the time duration the cookies will persist on the users’ browser.
+• Duration: Specify the time duration the cookies will persist on the users’ browser.

-- Description: Enter the description of the cookie to help users clearly understand the purpose of a cookie, the type of data it collects, etc.
+• Description: Enter the description of the cookie to help users clearly understand the purpose of a cookie, the type of data it collects, etc.

 In the same way, you could add more cookies to the cookie list.